KavinduSenesh/Movie-Site-API/README.md

 # Movie Site API

 ## Overview
-Movie Site API is a backend service built using Node.js, Express, and TypeScript.
+Movie Site API is a backend service built using Node.js, Express, and javaScript.
 It provides endpoints for user authentication and movie-related data management.

 ## Features
 - User authentication (Sign up, Login)